mexerx/ToDoApp2/README.md

     - Save the Todo item.

 2. **Editing a Todo:**
-    - Tap on a Todo item to edit its details.
+    - Long Tap on a Todo item to edit its details.
     - Update the Name, Priority, Deadline, Description, or Completion status.

-3. **Deleting a Todo:**
-    - Swipe left or right on a Todo item to delete it.
+    - or delete the Todo

 ## Database Structure